top of page

 “You are the salt of the earth.
 But if the salt loses its salty taste, it cannot be made salty again.
 It is good for nothing, except to be thrown out and walked on.

-Our flavourful living fits a divine purpose that God has given each of us and it has eternal consequences.
+Our flavourful living fits a divine purpose that God has given each of us.
+It has eternal consequences.

-Salt is a purifying agent and preservative.
-Our lives need to influence and preserve those around us towards godly living.
+Salt is a purifying and preserving agent.
+First, our thoughts and choices, our heart attitudes, need to be measured by the salt in God's Word.
+Our life is required to demonstrate His divine precepts and then, influence and preserve those around us towards godly living.
 We are to allow the work of the Holy Spirit to purify us so that we do not become corrupted, thrown out and trampled on.

 There is a story in the bible of a town that was a nice place to live but it had bad water and the people couldn’t grow crops.
 They went to Elisha for help.
 He asked for a bowl of salt.